Add Recipe | Login | Join

 • 1 Tablespoon salt

 I got this recipe from Eating Well magazine some years ago and it has become my favorite bread recipe.
 It's not hard to make although it does take a while.
 The long rise lets you start it in the evening, put it away and come back to it in the morning.
-Taking that long to rise also gives it a nice, sourdoughy flavor.
+Taking that long to rise up also gives it a nice, sourdoughy flavor.
 The rye flour also adds a wonderful flavor to it.

 Preheat oven to 400°F. Slash loaf diagonally with a knife.